How do I restore a VM to VMware vSphere using a VMDK image export?

 - Create and start a new VM from the VMDK.

-If you desire a thin-provisioned copy and have access to the VMware console command-line tools, you can use the command as described in Section 2.3, rather than the copy/paste method.
+If you want a thin-provisioned copy and have access to the VMware console command-line tools, you can use the command as described in the Copying the VMDK to a permanent datastore section below, rather than the copy/paste method.
 If you desire a thin-provisioned copy but do not have access to the command line, you can use VMware converter to copy the data.

 1. Launch the VMware vSphere Client to connect to the VMware ESXi Host or vCenter server, and log in.